 The road to guitar mastery can at first seem daunting.
-So many different styles, shapes and sizes of guitars, all vying for your attention and the chance to make your wallet lighter.
-But, as with anything, the options can seem clearer if you simply filter out the things which are not suitable for you, and focus instead on the tools which can help you as you explore the world of guitar playing.
+So many different electric guitar types, styles, shapes and sizes of guitars, all vying for your attention and the chance to make your wallet lighter.
+But, as with anything, the options can seem clearer if you simply filter out the things which are not suitable for you and focus instead on the tools which can help you as you explore the world of guitar playing.

 In order to help, we’ve put together this electric guitar buying guide, which we hope will shed some light on the different things for you to be aware of when choosing your first, or next, guitar.
 Are you focusing on one particular style of playing, e.g. rhythm or lead, or are you choosing instead based on a particular genre of music, e.g. rock, indie, metal?
 Either way, we’ve got you covered with this guide.

 Anyhow.
-For those of us who can’t jump in at the expensive end, rest assured that the sheer variety of guitars out there to suit any budget is mind boggling.
-So while price is clearly a factor, don’t let it put you off at the start.
+For those of us who can’t jump in at the expensive end, rest assured that the sheer variety of guitars out there to suit any budget is mind-boggling.
+So, while the price is clearly a factor, don’t let it put you off at the start.
 Play the long game.

 For players of: Rock, blues, pop, indie, country, funk

 First guitar: Squier Bullet Stratocaster

 2. Les Paul style